mpajunen/phamda/README.md

 Phamda
 ======

-Phamda is a set of functional programming tools for, heavily inspired by the Javascript library [Ramda](http://ramdajs.com/).
+Phamda is a set of functional programming tools for PHP, heavily inspired by the Javascript library [Ramda](http://ramdajs.com/).
 PHP 5.6+ or HHVM is required.

 Examples